-(October 13, 2010) The National Religious Broadcasters Executive Committee recently voted to approve five new full members and four new associate members.Posted on October 13, 2010
+(July 20, 2011) The National Religious Broadcasters Executive Committee recently voted to approve four new members.Posted on July 21, 2011

 As the preeminent association representing Christian broadcasters and communicators, the National Religious Broadcasters (NRB) is a unique source of information for members of the working press and media organizations.
 We speak with authority on a wide range of legal, policy, and governmental issues that impact the fields of Christian broadcasting and media, as well as addressing communication trends, and the challenges and opportunities facing our member organizations.
 In addition, from among our member organizations, we have the ability to locate technical and operational information that can aid professional journalists, reporters, and broadcasters in accurately understanding the current fields of Christian broadcasting and communications.